Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Visiting the exhibition at the Bompiani Bakery| ©Vincenzo Pinto

-Did you know that it takes more than four hours to create a chocolate Easter egg or, depending on the work, even several days?
-The Bompiani Pastry Shop (Via Largo Benedetto Bompiani, 8), which every year exhibits its 'chocolate sculptures', created by its master pastry chef and chocolatier Walter Musco, an artist who fuses food and art, is well aware of this matter.
+The Bompiani pastry shop (Via Largo Benedetto Bompiani, 8) every year at Easter exhibits its 'chocolate sculptures', created by its master pastry chef and chocolatier Walter Musco, an artist who fuses food and art.

 The Roman pastry shop has paid tribute with its sweets, in recent years, to the most famous fashion designers of our time with a display of 50 chocolate eggs inspired by Chanel, Balenciaga, Dior, Gucci and Dolce & Gabbana, among other big names in haute couture.